HomeSite Map

 The "Beatles For Sale" album was released on compact disc in the US on February 26th, 1987 and on vinyl on July 21st, 1987.
 While these releases were in mono a remastered stereo edition came out on CD on September 9th, 2009 and on vinyl on November 13th, 2012.

 Sometime in 1991, Sony Music took it upon themselves to release two volumes of the above mentioned 1962 Hamburg recordings, "Live!
-At The Star Club In Hamburg, Germany; 1962 (Vol. 1)" containing "Everybody's Trying To Be My Baby."
-The release of these volumes prompted legal action from The Beatles, Sony discontinuing production of these volumes because of a lawsuit that had been filed.
+At The Star Club In Hamburg, Germany; 1962 (Vol. 1)," which contained "Everybody's Trying To Be My Baby."
+The release of these volumes prompted legal action from The Beatles, Sony Music discontinuing production of these volumes because of a lawsuit that had been filed.
 By 1998, The Beatles had won the right of ownership of these recordings, any releases surfacing after this point being illegally produced bootlegs.

 The '90s also brought two distinctive new versions of the song to light.
 "Live At The BBC," the highly anticipated Apple release on November 30th, 1994, contained the version of the song The Beatles recorded for the BBC radio show "Saturday Club" on November 25th, 1964 (aired on December 26th) in promotion of the newly released "Beatles For Sale" album.
 On November 11th, 2013, this album was remastered, re-packaged and re-released.